mmodzelewski/toggl-cli/README.md

 - Start a new time entry with a given description
 - Stop currently running time entry
 - Restart the latest time entry
+- Switch back to the previously ended time entry
 - List recent time entries

 ## Installation